KagisoLegodi/FSJ_Portfolio_Piece_KAGLEG394_BCL2407_B_Kagiso-Legodi_FSJ03/nexty/README.md

 ## Introduction

 NEXTY is a modern, responsive e-commerce web application built with Next.js.
-It provides a seamless shopping experience with features like product browsing, detailed product views, and a user-friendly interface.
+It provides a seamless shopping experience with features like product browsing, searching, sorting, and category filtering.
+The project showcases a clean, user-friendly interface designed to enhance the online shopping experience.

 ## Features

 - Responsive design for various device sizes
 - Product listing with pagination
-- Detailed product pages with image galleries
-- Shopping cart functionality
-- User authentication (Login)
-- Wishlist for saving favorite items
+- Search functionality for products
+- Sort options (price low to high, high to low)
+- Category filtering
 - Dark mode support

 ## Technologies Used